Queues and Topic Endpoints

 Topic Subscriptions

-As shown in the illustration below, topic subscriptions allow a single message published to a topic to be delivered to a combination of topic endpoints, one or more queues, or even clients with matching Direct Messaging topic subscriptions.
+As illustrated in the following diagram, topic subscriptions allow a single message published to a topic to be delivered to a combination of topic endpoints, queues, and consuming clients with matching Direct messaging topic subscriptions.
 For information on how a message’s delivery mode can be changed to deliver a message to a client’s topic subscription, refer to Topic Matching and Message Delivery Modes.

 The mechanism for adding subscriptions depends on the type of endpoint: